anestisb/vdexExtractor/README.md

 This feature is an attempt to assist bytecode reverse engineering by extracting information that might be useful to recover / guess original class names of minified class identifiers.
 The current information gather logic performs the following actions:
-* Process class srcFileName info in case it has not be stripped / altered
+* Process class srcFileName info in case it has not be stripped / altered.
+Be careful in case the extracted filenames do not end with ".java".
+They're most probably manually modified, thus not reliable.
 * Examine all methods of each class to identify if they call `android.util.Log`.
 For most cases the tag string (arg0) indicates the actual class name or something very close to it.
 Unfortunately, extracting this information from a static offline tool is an extremely complex task that is not